yoctoproject/poky/documentation/dev-manual/new-recipe.rst

 ``files``) requires a recipe that has the file listed in the :term:`SRC_URI` variable.
 Additionally, you need to manually write the :ref:`ref-tasks-compile` and :ref:`ref-tasks-install` tasks.
-The :term:`S` variable defines the directory containing the source code, which is set to :term:`WORKDIR` in this case --- the directory BitBake uses for the build::
+The :term:`S` variable defines the directory containing the source code, which is set to :term:`UNPACKDIR` in this case --- the directory BitBake uses for the build::

    SUMMARY = "Simple helloworld application"